3 Day Isle of Skye Tour

 Experience the best of the Highlands of Scotland and the Isle of Skye in this 3 day bumper tour departing from Edinburgh.
 Take in all the magnificent sights that make this country so special in people’s heart: breathtaking landscapes, mystical Lochs, Britain’s highest mountains, and extinct volcanoes that shaped the landscape in spectacular ways.

-This tour kicks off from Edinburgh at 9am.
 The first stop on this journey is Stirling, once the Capital of Scotland.
 You’ll have the opportunity to visit the Castle or to enjoy a leisurely stroll in the Old Town at your own pace.
 Our expert tour guides will tell you all about the dramatic past of this city and enthral you with the tales of William Wallace, Robert the Bruce, and Mary Queen of Scots.

 The tour takes you to the Trossachs National Park.
 The first stop along the way is near Callander, where you come face to face with our national mascots: the Highland Cows, with their funny fringes and their kind nature.